mstksg/inCode/copy/entries/trie.md

 rest!

 Again, we can ask what the point of this is: why couldn't we just write it directly recursively?

-The answers again are the same: first, to avoid potential bugs from explicit recursion.
+The answers are the same as before: first, to avoid potential bugs from explicit recursion.
 Second, to separate concerns: instead of thinking about how to generate an entire trie, we only need to be think about how to generate a single layer.  `ana` reads our mind here, and extrapolates out the entire trie.

 ::::: {.note}
 **Aside**